 - May be retrofitted with newer pipes for repairs

 - Can be ideal for commercial settings/use

 - Highly subject to rust, corrosion

 What it is: Pipes made from acrylonitrile butadiene styrene — or ABS, for short — are known for their ability to withstand extreme hot or cold temperatures and pressure.
 Usually colored black, these plastic pipes work best for drainage, sewage and ventilation.
 They shouldn’t connect to your house’s drinking water supply, because they contain Bisphenol A (BPA), a chemical that enhances their durability, but can cause cancer when consumed.
 ABS pipes are typically installed underground to carry waste away from homes.

 - Durable enough to withstand cold and defy leaks underground

 Bottom line on types of plumbing pipes

 It’s widely recommended that, because of corrosion issues, homeowners replace galvanized steel and cast iron pipes with either traditional copper (which costs the most, but also comes with a very long lifespan) or one of the newer plastic options (PEX and CPVC).
-Of those two, CVPC is cheaper and offers lots of bang for the plumbing buck; but PEX is widely praised for offering copper’s durability at close-to-CVPC prices — plus its own characteristic flexibility.
+Of those two, CPVC is cheaper and offers lots of bang for the plumbing buck, but PEX is widely praised for offering copper’s durability at close-to-CPVC prices — plus its own characteristic flexibility.